 The aim of the workshop is twofold: First, to give students the opportunity to present and receive feedback on their work in the context of a supportive conversation with colleagues and peers; second, to have a regular occasion to meet and discuss European philosophy in its historical and contemporary development, its relationship to other philosophical traditions, and the central theoretical role it has come to play in disciplines across the humanities and social sciences.

-If you are interested in presenting, or in being added to the listserv, please contact one of the graduate student coordinators (below).
+If you are interested in presenting, or in being added to the listserv, please the graduate student coordinator (below).

-Faculty Sponsors: Raoul Moati (Philosophy), Arnold Davidson (Philosophy)
+Faculty Sponsors: Raoul Moati (Philosophy), D.N.
+Rodowick (Cinema and Media Studies)